Hey there, Small Business Owner Jill!

 Ok, keep talking.
 What are the benefits of a membership website?

 The core benefit of a membership site is to make money more efficiently.
-Instead of selling a service that you must be physically present to fulfill for every new customer, with a membership site, you only need to create one product once for repeated sales.
+Instead of selling a service that you must be physically present to fulfill for every new customer, with a membership site, or as it's sometimes known, subscription website, you only need to create one product once for repeated sales.

 You can also create products to sell on your membership site from work you’ve already done.
 If you’re a career coach, perhaps you’ve noticed a pattern that all of your clients typically require the same basic starting content.
 Currently, you may sell this as a service for $200.
 Why not turn this into a three-month membership course and sell it for $100 per month, netting you $100 more and saving you the time?
 After all, most of the content for a membership course is already in your head or in other pieces of content you’ve already created.
 All you have to do is convert it into a digital format for automated delivery.